hungnm04/Travel-Wallet/README.md

 Installation
 - Clone the Repository
-- Running on intelij the TravelWalletApp class
+- Running on idea the application.TravelWalletApp class

 Code Structure
 - TravelWallet: Main application class for managing trips, expenses, and currency conversion.